Barcode Long Island

 The Cold Spring Harbor Laboratory DNA Learning Center is an approved Sponsor of Continuing Teacher and Leader Education (CTLE).

 Teachers are eligible to attend a summer training workshop if they teach a high school science class or research program.
-Teachers must attend training at Cold Spring Harbor Laboratory, Stony Brook University, or Brookhaven National Laboratory before they may mentor teams for BLI.
+Teachers must attend training at Cold Spring Harbor Laboratory before they may mentor teams for BLI.

 Participants will be introduced to the DNA barcoding wet-lab and bioinformatics infrastructure.
 Each workshop is six hours a day for one week and lunch will be provided.
 Teachers who complete this workshop are invited to organize student teams and propose projects.
 Accepted projects will be presented at the spring symposium.